-Reporting Period means the financial year ending on 30th June of each calendar year.
+Reporting Period means the financial year.

 Sewage Sludge means concentrated solids separated from wastewater during the wastewater treatment process.

 Sewage Sludge Management Plan Guidelines means the document of this title published by EPA Division in September 2014, and includes any subsequent versions of this document.